arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ## Introduction

-The health of our crops depends on being able to provide favorable environmental conditions for their proper development.
-Among the most important factors is irrigation, water allows the assimilation and transport of nutrients in plants, among many other things vital to life.
+Agriculture has always been a key part of human development.
+Humanity is constantly growing and the demand of more efficient, profitable, and green agriculture is one of the challenges that the industry has been working on during the last years.

 ![Application Note Overview.
 Each pot represents one individual irrigation zone capable of watering a crop field](assets/Thumbnail-green.png)

-Smart farming is more accessible today than ever by using the Arduino series of professional solutions.
-Taking advantage of the control capabilities and sensor data analysis, Arduino Edge Control is perfect for managing our crops.
+Smart farming is one of the most important actors in this revolution and is more accessible today than ever by using the Arduino Pro solutions.
+Taking advantage of the control capabilities, sensor data analysis and cloud connectivity, Arduino Edge Control is perfect for managing agriculture applications.

-The project shown is intended to replicate a scale smart farming application, it can be implemented on real agriculture fields using the same hardware and firmware.
+The application note shown is intended to replicate a scale smart farming application, that can be implemented on real agriculture fields using the same hardware and firmware.

 ## Goals